gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 <bean class="example.ApplicationDao" depends-on="gemfireCache"/>
 ```

-Doing so ensures that the GemFire cache and all the Regions
+Doing so ensures that the [vmware-gemfire-short-name] cache and all the Regions
 defined in `cache.xml` are created before any components with auto-wire
 references when using the `<gfe:auto-region-lookup>` element.

 ## <a id="configuring-regions"></a>Configuring Regions

-Spring Data for VMware GemFire provides comprehensive support for configuring any type of
+[spring-data-gemfire-name] provides comprehensive support for configuring any type of
 Region through the following elements:

 * LOCAL Region: `<local-region>`